 '''

 Set appRef = CreateObject("Illustrator.Application")

-'Get the active document

 Set documentRef = appRef.ActiveDocument

 Set sampleText = documentRef.TextFrames(1)

-' Resize the TextFrame item to match the document width
+'''

+'''

 sampleText.Width = documentRef.Width

 sampleText.Left = 0

 '''

 2. Run the script.

 Accessing and referencing objects

 When you write a script, you must first decide which file, or Document, the script should act on.
 Through the Application object, the script can create a new document, open an existing document, or act on a document that is already open.